ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/access-cluster.md

 ## Prerequisites

-The instructions below requires that you:
+The instructions below require that you:

 * have an SSH client available on your local computer